ruiqi7/repentance-part-1/README.md

     <i>Image: Game (In The Mountains) by DecestiaDev 2021</i>
 </p>

-Overall, the intention is to implement lower quality graphics as stylistically, this may allow additional details to be filled in by the player’s mind.
+Overall, the intention is to implement a lower quality graphics setting as a stylistic choice that can be comparable to PSX Graphics.
+The idea is that this may allow additional details to be filled in by the player’s mind.
 In addition, lowering the quality may indicate some level of detachment from reality.
-In this case, the intention is to further exacerbate the uncaniness of the situation, something that appears to be similar yet also different.
+In this case, it further exacerbates the uncaniness of the situation, something that appears to be similar yet also different.
 Furthermore, the art style allows for the natural depiction of hard edges compared to smoothness that may commonly be associated with higher graphic quality.
 This reliance on hard edges in graphics may subconciously alert the player, keeping them uncomfortable and on edge.

 <p align="center">
     <img src="Images/siren_head.gif" width="400"> <img src="Images/baldis_basic.png" width="400">